internetofwater/nldi-db/README.md

 There are several commands that you will find useful during your testing.

-If you have started a container with `docker-compose up -d <container name>`, it can be stopped by pressing ctrl+C, or your machines equivalent, in the terminal that it was started from.
-Alternatively, you can run `docker-compose stop <container name>` from a separate terminal.
+If you have started a container with `docker compose up -d <container name>`, it can be stopped by pressing ctrl+C, or your machines equivalent, in the terminal that it was started from.
+Alternatively, you can run `docker compose stop <container name>` from a separate terminal.

-Using `docker-compose run <container name>` is useful for running containers that will not remain running after execution.
+Using `docker compose run <container name>` is useful for running containers that will not remain running after execution.

 See the [Docker Compose documentation](https://docs.docker.com/compose/reference/) for other commands.